agustinamestre/til/README.md

 # til
 #### Today I Learned

-This is a repo to share my learnings everyday.
+This is a repository to share my learnings everyday.